NukeMail

 SimpleLoginsimplelogin.io

-The gold standard for email privacy with alias forwarding, but it requires an account and is not truly disposable.
-Best for people who want long-term privacy across multiple services rather than a one-off throwaway address.
+This is the gold standard for email privacy because it uses alias forwarding, but you need to create an account so it isn't truly disposable.
+It works best for people who want long-term privacy across multiple services rather than a one-off throwaway address.

 Pros